Milk substitute for all breeds of sheep. Use for orphaned lambs or when the ewe’s milk is limited.

 Self Feeding - Groups and Older Lambs

 Lambs should weigh from 4 to 6kg at birth and grow at a rate of 250 to 400g per day, depending on breed.
-Where possible, weigh lambs regularly to verify weight gains and determine the volume of milk to feed.
+Where possible, weigh lambs regularly to verify weight gains and determine the correct volume of milk to feed.
 Overfeeding milk can cause diarrhoea so feed the suggested volumes in the feeding guidelines.

-Ewe-reared lambs are weaned at 3 to 6 months of age.
+Mother-reared lambs are weaned at 3 to 6 months of age.
 However, hand reared lambs can be weaned as early as 15 to 20 days as long as body weight is a minimum of 9kg.
 To entice lambs to eat solids, offer pelleted food soaked in milk.
 Lambs can be offered high quality, digestible feed and hay from 7-10 days of age.
 This starts the development of microbial digestion in the stomach.
 Once they start to eat sufficient quantity of solid food reduce the milk and increase the solids until they are fully weaned.